 Use snipe nose pliers to gently squeeze the coil together and continue to wrap upwards until you reach the top of the bead.
 Once you're happy with the wrap, use side cutters to trim excess wire and squeeze the end into the coil for a neat finish.

-Using snipe nose pliers, twist open the jump ring at the end of the bead threader chain, place the loop in and then close the jump ring.
+Using snipe nose pliers or flat nose pliers, twist open the jump ring at the end of the bead threader chain, place the loop in and then close the jump ring.

 Repeat the process for the second earring.
 Your design is now complete!